ATNF/askapsoft/Code/Doc/user/current/doc/platform/processing.rst

     #SBATCH --no-requeue
     #SBATCH --export=NONE

-    aprun -n 22 -N 20 ./myprogram
+    srun --ntasks=22 --ntasks-per-node=20 ./myprogram

-Note that instead of passing "-B", which says use the numbers from *ntasks* & *ntasks-per-node*, you must pass "-n" and "-N" specifically.
-Using the "-B" option only works if *ntasks* is divisible by *ntasks-per-node*.
+Note that this explicitly specifies the total number of tasks and the number per node that the application should use.

 **OpenMP Programs:**